Bears-R-Us/arkouda/pydoc/file_io/CSV.md

 ## File Formatting

 Arkouda supports reading CSV files of various formats.
-There are some limitations currently in place, which are listed below.
+Current limitations include:

 - All lines/rows of the CSV file must be newline (`\n`) delimited
 - It is assumed that all files contain column names.
 The column names should be the first line of data in the file.